 (1) MSCI has presented supplemental non-GAAP financial measures as part of this Proxy Statement.
 Definitions of each non-GAAP measure and a reconciliation of each non-GAAP financial measure with the most comparable GAAP measure are set forth in Annex B. The non-GAAP financial measures presented in this Proxy Statement should not be considered as alternative measures for the most directly comparable GAAP financial measures.
-The non-GAAP financial measures presented in this Proxy Statement are used by management to monitor the financial performance of the business, inform business decision making and forecast future results.
+The non-GAAP financial measures, inform solve to monitor the financial performance of the business, inform business decision making and forecast future results.